Division of Molecular Biology and Human Genetics

 rw1@sun.ac.za

-Prof Elizabeth Streicher
+Elizabeth (Lizma) Streicher

 lizma@sun.ac.za

-Prof Lizma Streicher joined the Division of MBHG in 2001 as a postgraduate student, followed by a postdoctoral fellowship, research scientist and currently as a professor.
+Lizma joined the Division of MBHG in 2001 as a postgraduate student, followed by a postdoctoral fellowship, research scientist, and currently as a professor.
 She established a culture bank of drug-resistant M. tuberculosis isolates from patients from the Western Cape Province.
-Lizma continues to manage this resource, which currently has more than 55000 TB cultures.
+Lizma continues to manage this resource, which currently has more than 60000 TB cultures.
 This very valuable resource forms the basis for various student research and collaborations that contributed significantly to our current understanding and molecular epidemiology, exogenous reinfection, dual infections, and mechanisms and the spread of drug-resistant TB.
 A special area of interest is the acquisition of drug resistance and specifically the influence of hetero-resistance on molecular-based drug resistance diagnostics.?

-Dr Marisa Klopper
+Marisa Klopper

 marisat@sun.ac.za

-Dr Melanie Grobbelaar
+Melanie Grobbelaar

 ??Research Scientist